peakshift/bitcoin-ux/coinjoins/design-sprints.md

 ## Introduction

-We started with a question @nothingmuch posted about amount organisation in the Bitcoin Design Slack - and it has lead us down its own rabbit hole of exploring use cases and user flows private payments together.
+This all started with a question @nothingmuch posted about amount organisation in the Bitcoin Design Slack - and it has lead us down its own rabbit hole of exploring use cases and user flows private payments together.

 Interacting with bitcoin privately at this point in time demands a large amount of technical know how.
 The interfaces and design patterns used are also technically driven, causing a steep learning curve for users.